MARCspec/MARCspec/marc-spec.md

 Since it became a common task to map [MARC] data to arbitrary formats, these mappings are normally based on a set of definitions of MARC fields and subfields called *MARC field specification* or short *MARC spec*.

-There are already implementations of MARC specs in tools like [marcspec], [catmandu], [solrmarc] and [easyM2R].
-Each of them using a different flavour of MARC spec.
+There are already implementations of *MARC specs* in tools like [marcspec], [catmandu], [solrmarc] and [easyM2R].
+Each of them using a different flavour of *MARC spec*.
 This document is an approach to normalize such field specifications.

 The hereby described specification __MARCspec__ can help to build reusable MARCspec parsers and validators and facilitates the exchange of mapping definitions.